cdsittampalam/documentation/docs/Fund Administration.md

 As the user with the role of Account Owner, you have complete control over funds.
 You can view information on funds and transactions, and create funds to use on the Qredo Network.
 A fund in Qredo is a financial vehicle in your account that lets you organise all assets for use in transfer, deposit, and withdrawal transactions.
 A fund is also associated with custody policies where custodians govern the funds.

+A default fund is created for you that helps you understand how a fund works before you create one or funds for trading.
+There is also a deposit address on the fund for receiving money.

 Enterprise customers in future versions will be allowed to add multiple users and configure roles and permissions on each fund.

 Any type of user can create funds in order to manage assets.
 The following are examples: